Business Energy Procurement

 For UK businesses, understanding non-commodity costs matters for three reasons.
 First, they are a growing part of electricity pricing.
 Second, many of them reconcile after initial billing, which can create unexpected adjustments.
 Third, they are influenced by regulation, network investment and government energy policy, not just wholesale market conditions.

-Non-commodity charges are the costs on an electricity bill that are not the wholesale cost of buying power.
+Non-commodity costs are the costs on an electricity bill that are not the wholesale cost of buying power.
 They generally fall into two groups: network and security of supply charges and environmental or policy charges.
 The forecast document separates them in exactly this way, which is the right structure for an SEO guide because it matches how buyers search for these topics and how suppliers recover them in practice.

 TNUoS recovers the cost of building, maintaining and operating the national transmission network.
 For half hourly demand sites, locational costs have historically been linked to TRIAD demand, while both HH and NHH sites now also face standing charges that became the main recovery method from April 2023.
 The forecast notes that the first RIIO-T3 actuals for 2026/27 were published and represent an average increase of around 60% above 2025/26 rates, although the impact was lower than expected because Ofgem decided to phase the costs.